Frequently Asked Questions - Interesting Things with JC

 Can I use the site on mobile devices?

 Yes.
-The website is accessible on desktop and mobile platforms.
+The website is accessible on desktop computers, tablets, and mobile devices.

 Are transcripts searchable?

 Yes.
-Transcripts support keyword-based discovery, research, reading analysis, and classroom use.
+Transcripts support keyword based discovery, research, reading analysis, citation, and classroom use.

 Is the content accessible for different learning styles?

 Yes.
-Audio and transcripts support both auditory and text-based learning, and the lesson structure supports multiple approaches to engagement.
+Audio and transcripts support both auditory and text based learning, while curriculum materials provide additional opportunities for engagement and review.

 Can episodes be paused, replayed, or reused?

 Yes.
-Episodes are designed for repeatable listening, review, and flexible instructional use within the boundaries of the site’s educational and non-commercial use model.
+Episodes are designed for repeat listening, review, and flexible instructional use within the site's educational and noncommercial use model.